-Need-to-know MTD for ITSA terms to share with your clients
+Need-to-know MTD for Income Tax terms to share with your clients

-Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) is drawing ever nearer, and with it comes new terminology that you may want to introduce to your clients.
-To help you demystify the jargon and get your clients ready for the initiative, we’ve put together this handy glossary of MTD for ITSA terms.
-From defining an annual summary to clarifying the final declaration journey, informing your clients about MTD for ITSA and introducing them to the lingo will be a breeze.
+Making Tax Digital for Income Tax (MTD for Income Tax) is drawing ever nearer, and with it comes new terminology that you may want to introduce to your clients.
+To help you demystify the jargon and get your clients ready for the initiative, we’ve put together this handy glossary of MTD for Income Tax terms.
+From defining an annual summary to clarifying the final declaration journey, informing your clients about MTD for Income Tax and introducing them to the lingo will be a breeze.

 Accounting software

-Anyone who falls within the scope of MTD for ITSA will have to use MTD for ITSA-compatible software to keep their financial records digitally.
+Anyone who falls within the scope of MTD for Income Tax will have to use MTD for Income Tax-compatible software to keep their financial records digitally.
 This will include desktop software packages, cloud accounting software like FreeAgent or spreadsheets combined with specialist bridging software.
 To ensure that a business’s tax liabilities are compliant with the new legislation, it’s necessary to use HMRC-recognised accounting software.

 Agent authorisation